mbtproject/mbt/README.md

 Monorepo Build Tool (`mbt`) is a utility that supports differential builds, dependency tracking and metadata management for monorepos stored in git.

-## Setting up local dev
+## Building Locally

 - First time you clone, run `./scripts/build.sh`
 - After that use make
-`make test` Runs all unit tests
+  - `make test` Run all unit tests
-`make install` Installs the local bin in path
+  - `make install` Build and install mbt in local bin

 ## About